 The bolo knife was originally an all-purpose tool used for clearing brush or harvesting crops, but in the hands of revolutionaries, it became a formidable weapon of war.
 The machete-like blades originated in the Philippines, where native guerillas used them as improvised arms in the Philippine Revolution, the Spanish-American War and the Philippine-American War.
 Despite being severely out-gunned, these “bolomen” often used their knives to gruesome effect.
 “Their principal weapon is the long, broad-bladed, vicious-looking knife called the bolo, with which they do their deadly work,” an American serviceman named Ira L. Reeves once wrote of the Filipinos.
 “They make many boasts of their prowess and skill in taking human life, and one of their proudest feats is to sever the head from the body with a single blow.”
 The fearsome blades later saw action during World War II, and they remain a common weapon in Filipino martial arts.

 Few images from Japan’s medieval history are more iconic than that of the lone swordsman holding a gleaming katana.
 For centuries, these curved, single-edged blades were the preferred weapons of the samurai, the noble warriors who served Japan’s feudal lords and followed a strict code known as Bushido.
 The best samurai were renowned for their ability to cut down enemies with a single, lighting-fast strike, and their swords were often revered as if they were precious works of art.
 Perhaps the most famous samurai sword was the Honjo Masamune, an early precursor of the katana that was forged in the 13th or 14th century by the legendary swordsmith Goro Nyudo Masamune.
-Hailed as one of the most exquisite Japanese blades ever crafted, the sword was owned by the 16th century warrior Honjo Shigenaga and later passed through several hands before disappearing at the end of World War II, possibly after being stolen by an American serviceman.
+Hailed as one of the most exquisite Japanese blades ever crafted, the sword was owned by the 16th-century warrior Honjo Shigenaga and later passed through several hands before disappearing at the end of World War II, possibly after being stolen by an American serviceman.
 Despite repeated searches, the treasured national artifact has never been found.

 American history’s most iconic survival knife was named for Jim Bowie, the pugnacious frontiersman who became a leading figure in the Texas Revolution prior to his death at 1836’s Battle of the Alamo.
 Bowie’s reputation as a knife fighter had been forged nearly a decade earlier in 1827, when he killed a man during a brawl on a sandbar near Natchez, Mississippi.
 The weapon he used was most likely a thick butcher’s knife, but once word of the duel spread throughout the United States, many pioneers commissioned their own “Bowies” from blacksmiths.
-The knives soon developed a distinctive look that included a 9 to 15-inch blade and a clip point, and they became all the rage on the frontier, where they were used for everything from skinning animals and chopping wood to barroom brawls.
+The knives soon developed a distinctive look that included a 9 to the 15-inch blade and a clip point, and they became all the rage on the frontier, where they were used for everything from skinning animals and chopping wood to barroom brawls.
 There were even special schools dedicated to teaching the art of fighting with the Bowie.
-The blades later fell out of fashion as combat weapons after the introduction of more reliable pistols, but they continue to be used as hunting and utility knives to this day.
+The blades later fell out of fashion as combat weapons after introducing more reliable pistols, but they continue to be used as hunting and utility knives to this day.